PartialVolume/shredos.x86_64/README.md

 #### Windows users:
 If you are a windows user, use a program such as [Rufus](https://rufus.ie/) or [etcher](https://www.balena.io/etcher/) to write the image file to a USB stick, remembering that the entire contents of the USB flash drive will be overwritten.
 [Winzip](https://www.winzip.com/win/en/) can be used to extract the shredos.img file from the compressed shredos.img.tar.gz file that you downloaded. [hashtab](http://implbits.com/products/hashtab/) can be downloaded and used to confirm the sha1 checksum.

+#### Multi OS with VENTOY
+As explained on the [GitHub repository](https://github.com/ventoy/Ventoy):
+> Ventoy is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.
+With ventoy, you don't need to format the disk over and over, you just need to copy the image files to the USB drive and boot it.
+You can copy many image files at a time and ventoy will give you a boot menu to select them.
+You can also browse ISO/WIM/IMG/VHD(x)/EFI files in local disk and boot them. x86 Legacy BIOS, IA32 UEFI, x86_64 UEFI, ARM64 UEFI and MIPS64EL UEFI are supported in the same way.
+Both MBR and GPT partition style are supported in the same way.
+Most type of OS supported(Windows/WinPE/Linux/Unix/ChromeOS/Vmware/Xen...)
+920+ ISO files are tested (List).
+90%+ distros in distrowatch.com supported (Details).

+Once your USB removable drive is having VENTOY installed, you just have to copy the latest .iso version of ShredOS at the root.

 ## Virtual Terminals
 ShredOS has three tty terminals, ALT-F1 (Where nwipe is initially launched), ALT-F2 (A virtual terminal), ALT-F3 (console log, login required which is root with no password).